Recipes

 I served the skewers with steamed rice and stir-fried vegetables to make this a meal.
 However, these Pork Satay Skewers are great as a snack or as party food.

-As I said in the intro the marinade I used on these skewers is great with chicken, beef, scallops, shrimp, or fish.
-Give it a try and I promise that this will be in your regular summer barbecue rotation.
+As I said in the intro, the marinade I used on these skewers is great for chicken, beef, scallops, shrimp, or fish.
+Give it a try, and I promise that this will be included in your regular summer barbecue rotation.

 Chef Ben Kelly